-Among the employees let go was Tesh Durvasala.
+Among the employees let go, or quitting, was Tesh Durvasala.
 The company said that it had "mutually agreed" with Durvasula that he would leave "to pursue other interests, effective March 1, 2020, and remain in a consulting role through June 30, 2020."
 That appears to no longer be the case.

 Ahead of the decision for Wojtaszek to step down, the CEO sold some $7.9m shares in CyrusOne across December and January, public disclosure data reveals.

 “I know that I speak for everyone at CyrusOne in thanking Gary for his strong leadership and vision," Durvasula said.
 "Over the years, Gary has helped create a strong company culture at CyrusOne focused on excellent customer service and delivering shareholder value, which will remain unchanged.”